LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-ProblemSolving2.md

 ### Single-Agent Problems

+Just one agent (would be person if it wasn't AI) is making decisions.

 **River Crossing Problems**

 If you search the internet you will find a lot of different logic puzzles involving getting things (or people, animals or other entities) across a river.
 These are examples of *single agent* problems since there is only one agent (you, the problem solver) directing the action.